ilias4780/fpl_statistics_ui_app/README.md

 `pip install -r requirements.txt`
 3. Then you execute the `main.py` file either from an IDE or from CMD running:
 `python main.py`

+To build the application the following command was used:
+`pyinstaller --onedir --windowed --add-data "C:/Users/.../Lib/site-packages/pulp;pulp/" -n FPL_Python_Stats main.py`

 Support:
 -------------